Sherburn, Minnesota: Fox Lake company

-In 1920 several Sherburn businessmen organized the Fox Lake Park Company issuing and selling stock to those interested in the development of the area.
+In 1920 several Sherburn businessmen organized the Fox Lake Park Company, issuing and selling stock to those interested in the development of the area north of Sherburn.
 Much of the land along the lake was platted into lots, a dance pavilion was built, and playground equipment and picnic tables were purchased.
 In addition, a bath house, a diving tower, a toboggan slide, and fishing piers were also constructed.
 Later, a tennis court and a baseball diamond, including grandstands, were added.

 In 1932, the Fox Lake Golf Club was organized by ten businessmen.
 It started as a three-hole course, expanded to six holes, and finally became a nine-hole course.
-The Fox Lake Park Company was liquidated in 1944, and the dance pavilion and park area not owned by individuals was sold.
+The Fox Lake Park Company was liquidated in 1944, and the dance pavilion and park area not owned by individuals were sold.
 The Fox Lake Golf Club purchased the land where the golf course was located.

 "Dream Team"

 Sherburn's history includes a dream that many communities share but few accomplish.
 That dream, winning a state high school athletic championship, was accomplished by the 1970 Sherburn Raiders high school basketball team during a time when only one state basketball champion was crowned.
 That team, coached by Dennis Christopherson, breezed through the regular season undefeated.
 Selected as the number one seed in District V, they defeated Fairmont, Delavan, and finally Wells for the championship.
 They then defeated Luverne and Jackson in Region II to reach the state tournament.
 In the state tournament, they first defeated Melrose 65–54, and then Marshall 71–60 to advance to the championship game.
 They would face heavily favored South St. Paul, a team that had been rated number one throughout most of the season.
 The Raiders, although much maligned by the Twin Cities media as being "hicks", went on to defeat the South St. Paul Packers by a score of 78–62.
 Governor Harold Levander, a South St. Paul resident, presenting the state championship trophy to the entire Sherburn High School team.